Healthy While Travelling

 Try to develop a routine of getting up prior to 6 a.m.

-If you disagree, ask yourself what nutritional value your current large breakfast gives you that
+Ask yourself what nutritional value does your current large breakfast give you?

 Don't eat or drink anything but water

 Small children may snack on healthy foods, but adults should allow